rjspencer/docs/theming.md

     the type of store items to include

-    accepted values are any comma separated string of "digital" and/or "physical"
+    accepted values are any comma separated string of "digital", "physical", "bundle", and "experience"

-    defaults to "digital,physical"
+    defaults to all types

 `status`